Here's some of our favorite airsoft fields

 Rexburg, Idaho10.3 miles S of Rexburg, Idaho

 Go into the campground WHERE PAINTBALLING IS NOT ALLOWED.
-Park there and cross the river.
-You'll have to cross the river using the rocks that are there so not too great during spring runoff...Airsoft, Paintball 1.0-1.3 mi
+Park there and cross the creek on the North side of the park.
+You'll have to cross the river using the rocks that are there so not too...Airsoft, Paintball 1.0-1.3 mi

 Rexburg, Idaho7.2 miles SW of Rexburg, Idaho

 This is the old site of the Lorenzo Boat Launch, which has moved to the other side of the river a little further downstream.
 This spot sees very little traffic.
 There are beautiful, yet...Airsoft, Hike, Paintball 0.8-1.3 mi

 Warm Slough Campground

 This is a pretty popular campsite that fills up pretty quick on busy weekends.
 Campsites are fairly spread out and there is no official donation box (as of July 2015).
 A couple of the campsites...Airsoft, Camp, Canoe